Pointing Others to Joy

 Morning Glory: A Prayerful Journey of Heart and Soul

 Today is a new morning, a new gift.
 Sitting on my back porch, the sunlight peeking through the trees from a serene blue sky, with a slight chill in the air, the day couldn’t be more peaceful or beautiful.
 The only sounds are birdsong and childish laughter from a nearby school playground.
+It’s a prayerful […]

 It’s Finished Again

+There is something both familiar and entirely new about finishing a book.
 I remember the first time, the mix of excitement, uncertainty, and the quiet question in the back of my mind: Will this matter to anyone else the way it matters to me?
-And now, here I am again, holding something that began as scattered thoughts, quiet reflections, and moments I didn’t want to forget.
+And now, here I am again, holding something that began as […]

 An oldie, but good for the season